Wide Variety of Classes

-Open to dogs 6 months of age or older.
+Open to dogs over 5 months of age.
 This class teaches you how to train your dog to walk on a loose leash, lie down, sit, stay in position and come when called.
 Basic health, grooming, manners and socializing techniques are also covered.
 This class is beneficial for those who want their dog to be a good companion and for those who want to continue training and eventually compete.

 Advanced Home Companion